 Our group is involved in the design and development of the Coupled Dark State Magnetometer (CDSM).
 The CDSM magnetometer prototype is realised in cooperation with the Space Research Institute (IWF) of the Austrian Academy of Sciences and is – at the moment - intended for space missions.
 The first demonstration of this new instrument as a space application will take place aboard the Chinese Seismo-Electromagnetic Satellite (CSES) mission.
-Furthermore, the CDSM was selected for the JUpiter ICy Moon Explorer (JUICE) mission of the European Space Agency (ESA) to visit the Jovian system with a currently scheduled launch in 2022.
+Furthermore, the CDSM was selected for the JUpiter ICy Moon Explorer (JUICE) mission of the European Space Agency (ESA) to visit the Jovian system with a currently scheduled launch on 13th April 2023.

 Left: Sensor unit with embedded 87Rb vapour cell

 Right: Electronic Box

 The benefit of the CDSM magnetometer is its ‘alloptical’ measurement of the magnetic field strength.
 Its working principle is based on a quantum optical phenomenon, the Coherent Population Trapping (CPT) effect.
 This effect causes a trapping of atomic population in so-called dark states.
 The stringent preparation conditions of the CPT effect results in very narrow dark resonance features.
 These resonances are suited for measuring the magnetic field dependent (Zeeman-) energy level shift within the 87Rb D1 and D2 - hyperfine structure.
 The combination of several of these dark state resonances enables an omni-directional (i.e. dead-zone free) measurement of the magnetic field and additionally reduces line shift effects (light shift, buffer gas induced temperature shift) which increases the measurement accuracy.